sahilkumar12334/Customer_Churn_Prediction/README.md

 ### Feedback

-If you have any feedback, please reach out at pradnyapatil671@gmail.com
+If you have any feedback, please reach out at sahil.kumarx.001@gmail.com

 ### 🚀 About Me
-#### Hi, I'm Pradnya! 👋
+#### Hi, I'm Sahil Kumar! 👋
-I am an AI Enthusiast and  Data science & ML practitioner
+I am an Data Domain Enthusiast.

 [1]: https://github.com/Pradnya1208
 [2]: https://www.linkedin.com/in/pradnya-patil-b049161ba/